Who Is This Course For?

 • Common Victim Needs in the Aftermath of Crime

-• How Our Mainstream Justice System Meets Victims’ Justice Needs
+• How Our Mainstream Criminal Legal System Meets Victims’ Justice Needs

 • How Restorative Justice Meets Victims’ Justice Needs